Competence (law): Standby counsel

-Competence to Consent to Search or Seizure
+Competence to consent to search or seizure

 In order to obtain evidence in criminal cases, the ability for law enforcement to conduct searches and/or seizures can be implemented.
 The Fourth Amendment of the United States Constitution states, "The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized."

-The difference between search and seizure

-A search is when law enforcement personnel are looking for evidence that might be useful in a case.
+A search is conducted when law enforcement personnel are looking for evidence that might be useful in a case.
 A seizure is when law enforcement personnel actually take items from a person or scene to further investigate their case.

-How can law enforcement lawfully search

-Law enforcement can request to search a person or location if they are given consent by the person in question.
-Law enforcement may also conduct a search if they have a warrant issues to do so.
+Law enforcement can request to search a person or location if they are given consent by the person in question, and a search may be conducted without consent if permitted by a search warrant.

-What is considered to be "voluntary consent"

 Voluntary consent is considered to be consent given that is free from coercion.